 Having taught English to countless Korean schoolchildren online, I have always been curious about South Korea.
-Needless to say, the curiosity was fueled by conversations I have had with my former students.
+Needless to say, the curiosity was fueled by conversations I have had with my former students who showed me this article about the personality of Korean people, it´s very intersting.
 So when the opportunity arises, a trip to what is touted as South Korea’s summer capital cannot be passed up.
 It is a mere two-and-a-half train ride from the capital, Seoul but the two largest cities of South Korea are completely different places.

 Being a foodie, the foremost reason why I enjoyed Busan is the food.
 The prevalence of seafood made it sheer heaven for me and their cuisine is different from what is found elsewhere in the country, especially the cuisine from Seoul.
 Breakfast is what I particularly enjoyed in Busan, in a quaint open-aired restaurant in a fishing village.
 Customers can pick out the seafood that they want and owners carve them up and serve it in an area normally located behind the shop.
 They get the freshest seafood from local “haenyeo,” Busan’s famous “mermaids” who support their families by diving for seafood without using any diving equipment.
 Extremely amazing sashimi that is freshly served just minutes after it is taken from the waters or cooked and served with Busan Soju is an experience worth the trip.